 Procedure

-The participants will be first presented with the instructions for the experiment.
-They will be informed that task will be to classify dot element luminance.
+The participants were first presented with the instructions for the experiment and were informed that task was to classify dot element luminance.

-There will be four blocks in total (Baseline, Monocular, Static frame and Moving frame).
-This gives 24 possible block orders; 5 participants will complete each order (5 X 24 = 120).
-There will be 256 trials in each block, with 32 repeats in each of 8 conditions [(symmetry, asymmetry) X (frontoparallel, perspective) X (light, dark)].
-Trials in each block will be presented in a different randomized order for each participant.
-There will be 15 breaks in each block where the experiment pauses, and the experimenter can check the electrodes.
-Each block will be preceded with an 8-trial practice block with equivalent stimuli.
-The practice will acquaint participants with the key response mapping and luminance difference.
+There were four blocks in total (Baseline, Monocular, Static frame and Moving frame).
+This gives 24 possible block orders; 5 participants completed each order.
+There were 256 trials in each block, with 32 repeats in each of 8 conditions [(symmetry, asymmetry) X (frontoparallel, perspective) X (light, dark)].
+Trials in each block were presented in a different randomized order for each participant.
+There were 15 breaks in each block where the experiment paused, and the experimenter could check the electrodes.
+Each block was preceded with an 8-trial practice with equivalent stimuli.
+The practice was used to acquaint participants with the key response mapping and luminance difference.